ItsDrike/itsdrike.com/content/posts/git-credentials.md

 {{< notice warning >}}
 This method stores your credentials in the project's git config file in `.git/config`.
-Since this is a simple URL to one of the proejcts remotes, it will just be stored in this config file in **plaintext** without any form of encryption.
+Since this is a simple URL to one of the projects remotes, it will just be stored in this config file in **plaintext** without any form of encryption.

 Bear this in mind when giving someone access to the project directory, your credentials will be present in that directory!